vigour-io/boilerplate-module/README.md

 In test if tests are reusable use a `fn.js` file wrapping the tests in a function

-- Test as if youre working against a blackbox, youre tests need to do the same as users of modules don't tests internals test api with results (input - output), this allows you to refactor code many times and does not get you lost with too many tests
+- Test as if you're working against a blackbox, you're tests need to do the same as users of modules don't tests internals test api with results (input - output), this allows you to refactor code many times and does not get you lost with too many tests
 - Do not tests things that are not part of your module e.g `module a` uses `module b`, do not test the funcionality of `module b`, do this in `module b`.
 This keeps tests concise and more valuable
 - Coverage is an indicator of normal tests as a rule of thumb when you have 90% coverage it shows that there are some tests.
 Beware, coverage does not mean that your tests are any good!